Types of Business in China

 A FICE, which can be set up either as a WFOE or a JV, is a type of company for retail, franchising, or distribution operations.
 A WFOE or JV can be established exclusively as a FICE, or can combine FICE activities with other business activities, such as manufacturing and services.

-A FICE is inexpensive to establish and can be of great assistance to foreign investors because it combines sourcing and quality control activities with purchasing and export facilities, thus providing more control and a quicker reaction time compared to sourcing exclusively via an overseas headquarters.
+FICE is inexpensive to establish and can be of great assistance to foreign investors because it combines sourcing and quality control activities with purchasing and export facilities, thus providing more control and a quicker reaction time compared to sourcing exclusively via an overseas headquarters.

-FICEs are also the ideal choice for foreign companies that need to source from China to resell to its domestic consumer market.
+FICEs are also the ideal choice for foreign companies that need to source from China to resell to their domestic consumer market.
 Without a Chinese trading company, the alternative would be to buy from overseas and have the goods shipped out of China before then reselling them back to China (which would mean additional logistical costs, customs duties, and value-added tax).

 Requirements and registered capital